Simple AF for RPi¶

 argument specify the ID of the printer so for instance --printer creality-ender3-v3-se

-Otherwise you will need to download a basic printer config, this definition should not include any kind of probe configuration, this should just have the basics:
+Otherwise you will need to download a basic printer config, this definition should not include any kind of probe configuration, this should just have the basics (the installer will automatically remove some problematic definitions):

 - extruder